 - Lamanites No More: DNA and Lost Ties to Father Lehi, Joel Groat

-The Lenba are a group of 80,000 South Africans who claim Jewish heritage, practice many Jewish rituals, and claimed to be descended from small group of Middle Eastern men (perhaps as small as seven) who migrated to South East Africa 2,500 years ago and intermarried with the local women.
+The Lemba are a group of 80,000 South Africans who claim Jewish heritage, practice many Jewish rituals, and claimed to be descended from a small group of Middle Eastern men (perhaps as small as seven) who migrated to South East Africa 2,500 years ago and intermarried with the local women.
 Modern science backs their claim.

-More than 50% of the Lemba Y-chromosomes are West Asian in origin.
+More than 50% of Lemba Y-chromosomes are West Asian in origin.
 The DNA evidence suggests a migration date between 2,670 and 3,200 years ago, not far from their claim of 2,500.
-A study in 2000 found that a substantial number of Lemba men carry a particular haplotype of the Y-chromosome known as the Cohen modal haplotype (CMH), as well as a haplogroup of Y-DNA Haplogroup J found among some Jews, but also in other populations across the Middle East and Arabia.
+A study in 2000 found that a substantial number of Lemba men carry a particular haplotype of the Y-chromosome known as the Cohen modal haplotype (CMH), as well as Y-DNA Haplogroup J found among some Jews, but also in other populations across the Middle East and Arabia.
 The genetic studies have found no Semitic female contribution to the Lemba gene pool.
 This indicates that Israelite men migrated to Africa in ancient times and took wives from among the local people while settling in new communities, just as their origin story suggests.